lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel-Observing-Constraints/AuxTel-Weather-Constraints-index.rst

     Dome drop-down shutter:
         The AuxTel dome shutter has a drop-down shutter that opens like a flap, causing it to extend further past the dome structure.
         It is opened when observing targets below 25-30 degrees elevation.
-        The drop-down shutter is suceptible to wind gusts, and should be closed if gusts reach over 8 m/s.
+        The drop-down shutter is susceptible to wind gusts, and should be closed if gusts reach over 8 m/s.

 .. _weather-constraints-humidity-and-dew-point:

 Humidity and dew point
 ^^^^^^^^^^^^^^^^^^^^^^

 Higher relative humidity is not an absolute determination of closure, but observers must pay close attention when humidity is over 70%, or if it begins to suddenly trend upward.

 Humidity above 65%:
     - Turn off the extraction fan and close vent gates.